Rajgir was the capital of the ancient Magadha Empire and the spiritual birthplace of Buddhism & Jainism.

 Temples in the kund area

-The area around the hot water springs have been considered holy since time immemorial.
+The area around the hot water springs has been considered holy since time immemorial.
 All the religions having presence in Rajgir had their presence in this locality.
-There was a Buddhist Vihara during the peak of Buddhism in Magadh kingdom but all monuments of antiquity lapsed into ruins and have been revived after the discovery of its heritage.
+There was a Buddhist Vihara during the peak of Buddhism in the Magadh kingdom but all monuments of antiquity lapsed into ruins and have been revived after the discovery of its heritage.
 At the location of springs, there are multiple temples paying homage to almost all deities of Hinduism.
 The most prominent temple is the Laxmi Narayan temple worshipping Lord Vishnu and Devi Lakshmi.
 There are other shrines worshipping Shiva in various forms as Somnath, Mahakaleswar, etc., and even Hanuman has a shrine dedicated to him.

 (The Hindu Temples)

 Just above the hot water springs, there is a unique construction in the shape of a raised square platform made up of rocks stacked without mortar.
 It is known by various names like Jarasandh Baithak, Pippali cave, etc. Apparently, it was a military outpost as its construction matches that of the Cyclopean wall.
 This platform has a perfectly even top level and it must have been used as a community gathering place in ancient times.
 As per the accounts of Chinese travellers Fa-Hien and Hiuen Tsang, Buddha liked to meditate in a cave-like structure called Pippali cave.
 One of the main disciples of Buddha, Mahakasyapa also lived here during that time.